 - Enables you to reflect on your experiences to help shape your career thinking

 All UG and PG taught students can record The Gold Award on their Higher Education Achievement Report (HEAR).

 The six elements

-To achieve The Gold Award you will need to complete six elements:
+To achieve The Gold Award you will need to complete the following elements:

-Finally, at the end of the academic year, we will celebrate your success and achievement at The Gold Award Ceremony where we exhibit your creative elements.
+There will be two opportunities every year to celebrate your success and achievement at The Gold Award Ceremony where we exhibit your creative elements.

 Support to find activities

 As part of The Gold Award you will have the opportunity to speak to a Gold Award Representative for additional support and guidance with your own journey.